 While some owners believe a raw diet is good for their dogs, many animal dieticians warn that unprocessed raw meat on the bone leave both owner and pet at risk from bacteria.
 Some bones can splinter, cut and choke the animal too.

 Kristina Johansen, a dietary consultant from canine nutrition advisors Elmo’s Kitchen says, “It’s not the best diet for every dog.
 There is no ‘best’ food for dogs – it’s an individual matter.”
-If you are going to try your dog on a raw diet, limit the risk of bones and bacteria by buying processed raw food from reputable brands.
+If you are going to try your dog on a raw diet, limit the risk of bones and bacteria by buying processed raw food from a reputable source.

 Whatever you choose to feed your dog, you need to make sure you stick to the right portion sizes and keep an eye on your pet’s weight.
-To help keep pooch’s weight at the right level, Doggyssentials, a monthly pet care service, will send you healthy snacks and tailored nutrition advice every month.
-With a Doggyssentials subscription you’ll be sent a handy dog activity tracker to begin with, plus you’ll also be entitled to free More Than pet insurance.

 Resisting the temptation to drop your pup a treat from the dinner table isn’t just about keeping them at their correct weight either.
 A great deal of human food is toxic to our canine friends, even in small amounts.
 Food including avocados, onions, garlic, grapes, chocolate and milk should all be off the menu.
 Anything caffeinated is a no-go too.
 For more information on what they can and cannot eat, see our guide to feeding pet dogs.